-- (q) Any treatment that is connected with the use of cosmetic (beauty) products or is needed as a result of using a cosmetic (beauty) product. - (r) Costs incurred for, or related to, any kind of bariatric (weight loss) surgery or weight loss treatment, regardless of the reason the surgery or treatment is needed.
-This includes fitting a gastric band, creating a gastric sleeve or other treatment. - (s) The removal of fat or surplus tissue from any part of the body whether or not it is needed for medical or psychological reasons (including but not limited to breast reduction) (see also 6.2(p)). - (t) Any other treatment of astigmatism or any other refractive errors. - (u) Any treatment to correct long or short-sightedness. - (v) Treatment relating to learning disorders, speech delay, educational problems, behavioural problems, physical development or psychological development, including assessment or grading of such problems.
-This includes, but is not limited to, problems such as dyslexia, dyspraxia, autistic spectrum disorder, attention deficit hyperactivity disorder (ADHD) and speech and language problems, including speech therapy needed because of another medical condition. - (w) Any charges which you incur for social or domestic reasons (including, but not limited to travel or home help costs). - (x) Any home visit, unless it is necessary following the sudden onset of an acute condition, which renders you incapable of attending a consultation or receiving treatment at a medical clinic or consulting room. - (y) Any treatment needed as a result of nuclear contamination, biological contamination or chemical contamination, war (whether declared or not), act of foreign enemy, invasion, civil war, riot, rebellion, insurrection, revolution, overthrow of a legally constituted government, explosions of war weapons or any event similar to one of those listed.
-Please note, for clarity: There is cover for treatment required as a result of a terrorist act - providing that terrorist act does not result in nuclear, biological or chemical contamination. - (z) Any treatment costs incurred as a result of engaging in or training for any sport for which you receive a salary or monetary reimbursement, including grants or sponsorship (unless you receive travel costs only). - (aa) Any treatment costs incurred as a result of your active involvement in criminal activity. - (bb) Treatment of injuries sustained from base jumping, cliff diving, flying in an unlicensed aircraft, free climbing, scuba diving to a depth of more than 10 metres, or to a depth of greater than 30 metres if you hold an appropriate diving qualification or you are under the instruction of an appropriately qualified diving instructor (for example PADI Professional Association of Diving Instructors), any activity at a height of over 5,000 metres above sea level, canyoning, skiing off piste or any other winter sports activity carried out off piste without a ski instructor with the appropriate qualifications. - (cc) More than one surgical procedure per leg for varicose veins, regardless of how long you stay a member on a plan arranged by the AXA Global Healthcare Group, and: - the treatment of recurrent varicose veins under your plan - the treatment of thread veins or superficial veins.
+- (s) Cosmetic (aesthetic) surgery or treatment, or any treatment relating to previous reconstructive surgery or any cosmetic operation to a reconstructed breast (see also 6.1(j)) (see also 6.2(v)). - (t) Any treatment that is connected with the use of cosmetic (beauty) products or is needed as a result of using a cosmetic (beauty) product. - (u) Costs incurred for, or related to, any kind of bariatric (weight loss) surgery or weight loss treatment, regardless of the reason the surgery or treatment is needed.
+This includes fitting a gastric band, creating a gastric sleeve or other treatment. - (v) The removal of fat or surplus tissue from any part of the body whether or not it is needed for medical or psychological reasons (including but not limited to breast reduction) (see also 6.2(s)). - (w) Any other treatment of astigmatism or any other refractive errors (see also 6.1(k)). - (x) Any treatment to correct long or short-sightedness. - (y) Treatment relating to learning disorders, speech delay, educational problems, behavioural problems, physical development or psychological development, including assessment or grading of such problems.
+This includes, but is not limited to, problems such as dyslexia, dyspraxia, autistic spectrum disorder, attention deficit hyperactivity disorder (ADHD) and speech and language problems, including speech therapy needed because of another medical condition. - (z) Any charges which you incur for social or domestic reasons (including, but not limited to travel or home help costs) or for reasons which are not directly connected with treatment, where an in-patient stay is extended to provide treatment that could be carried out on an out-patient basis. - (aa) Any home visit, unless it is necessary following the sudden onset of an acute condition, which renders you incapable of attending a consultation or receiving treatment at a medical clinic or consulting room. - (bb) Any treatment needed as a result of nuclear contamination, biological contamination or chemical contamination, war (whether declared or not), act of foreign enemy, invasion, civil war, riot, rebellion, insurrection, revolution, overthrow of a legally constituted government, explosions of war weapons or any event similar to one of those listed. - Please note, for clarity: There is cover for treatment required as a result of a terrorist act providing that terrorist act does not result in nuclear, biological or chemical contamination. - (cc) Any treatment costs incurred as a result of engaging in or training for any sport for which you receive a salary or monetary reimbursement, including grants or sponsorship (unless you receive travel costs only). - (dd) Any treatment costs incurred as a result of your active involvement in criminal activity. - (ee) Treatment of injuries sustained from base jumping, cliff diving, flying in an unlicensed aircraft, free climbing, scuba diving to a depth of more than 10 metres, or to a depth of greater than 30 metres if you hold an appropriate diving qualification or you are under the instruction of an appropriately qualified diving instructor (for example PADI Professional Association of Diving Instructors), any activity at a height of over 5,000 metres above sea level, canyoning, skiing off piste or any other winter sports activity carried out off piste without a ski instructor with the appropriate qualifications. - (ff) More than one surgical procedure per leg for varicose veins, regardless of how long you stay a member on a plan arranged by the AXA Global Healthcare Group, and: - the treatment of recurrent varicose veins under your plan - the treatment of thread veins or superficial veins.